Documentation of Puma, Nepal

 Very complex and rich morphology, rich oral tradition, ritual song (Hopmacham).

-This deposit includes audio and video recordings of Puma speakers on different geners such as autobiography, description, narrative, folk tale, ritual, song, poem, and conversation.
+This collection includes audio and video recordings of Puma speakers on different geners such as autobiography, description, narrative, folk tale, ritual, song, poem, and conversation.
 Most of them are transcribed and translated into Nepali and English which have been interlinearised and annotated to show complex morphological features of this language.
 This annotated corpus will be useful for comparative and typological study of Kiranti languages.
-The deposit comprises over 130 audio files, 100 video files, 25 ELAN files, 35 toolbox glossed files, as well as number of images covering Puma people, culture, daily life, household, surrounding etc. Over 80 speakers aged between 20 and 95 were recorded for the deposit, selecting both males and females from preliterate to highly educated backgrounds.
+The collection comprises over 130 audio files, 100 video files, 25 ELAN files, 35 toolbox glossed files, as well as number of images covering Puma people, culture, daily life, household, surrounding etc. Over 80 speakers aged between 20 and 95 were recorded for the collection, selecting both males and females from preliterate to highly educated backgrounds.

 This project aims to carry out in-depth analysis of morpho-syntax of the Puma language.
 Prior to this project, materials on the Puma language have also been collected by the Volkswagen DoBeS-funded-project Chintang and Puma Documentation Project (CPDP).
-ELDP-funded project bridged a gap of earlier project and collected new data for deposit.
+ELDP-funded project bridged a gap of earlier project and collected new data for collection.

 People were very positive and supportive towards this project, contributing and sharing their knowledge and heritage, and being so caring and hospitable during recording period.